— with a 99.9999% kill rate!

 Banixx was tested in-vitro to assess the acute ocular toxicity after topical application at NC State Veterinary School Comparative Opthamology Research Laboratory under the supervision of Brian Gilger DVM, MS, DACVO, DABT.

 The purpose of the study was to evaluate the potential acute ocular toxicity of Banixx, as measured by the conversion of MTT by EpiOcular human cell constructs after exposure to each test or reference substances for 30 minutes.
 Additionally, acute ocular toxicity was evaluated using histopathology of the cell constructs, comparing the microscopic tissue damage between the test and references substances.
-Results are summarized from the 12-page report below:
+Results are summarized from Dr. Gilger's report, In Vitro Acute Ocular Toxicity of Banixx™ after Topical Application below:

 Histopathology: The negative control treated and Banixx-treated cells had no appreciable histologic changes.
 All cells appeared normal and the thickness of the tissue were uniform.
 However, the two positive control tissues had variable areas of cellular loss.

-Conclusions: ..."Based on these findings, therefore, the test article, Banixx, which resulted in a mean cellular viability of 94.79% on the EpiOcular culture system after a 30-minute exposure would be classified as a non-ocular irritant.
+Conclusions: ..."Based on these findings, therefore, the test article, Banixx, which resulted in a mean cellular viability of 94.79% on the EpiOcular culture system after a 30-minute exposure, would be classified as a non-ocular irritant.
 Furthermore, the 94.79% cellular viability was similar to that of deionized water."
+There was no difference between the deionized water treated and Banixx treated samples.

 Performed by BioVir Laboratories, Inc.